 When we first start, our mind constantly buzzes like a bee moving around a flower.
 Why is this the case?
 Because we have developed habits over such a long time, we cannot control our minds.
 But, we can train and gradually gain control over our minds.
 We all begin like busy bees, buzzing from here to there.
 Yet, if we simply keep sitting to meditate, gradually that bee calms down.
 Often we refer to the untrained mind as “crazy mind” or “monkey mind”, and we all experience this.
 Our mind flits from thought to thought.

-When we try to control our mind, we use two tools: mindfulness and watchfulness.
-Right now, we don’t have strength in these practices.
+When we try to control our minds, we use two tools: mindfulness and watchfulness.
+Right now, we lack strength in these practices.
 The essence of meditation is mindfulness.
 We can sit up properly in meditation posture, but if we’re not aware and watching our minds, we aren’t really training.

 Over the next several weeks, take some time to sit for even a few minutes each day, observing your mind.
 Can you notice how the mind buzzes around like a bee?
 If so, that is a great first step–that means you’re doing something unusual–you are noticing your own distraction.
 So, when that happens, please see this as a good thing.
 You’re tuning into your habitual busy and active mind.

 Then, when it flits off again, simply notice that, and gently come back to either your breath or to an object -–placing your focus very lightly there.
 Then, with kindness and gentleness, continue to watch what occurs.
 If you do this exercise regularly, you might witness a reduction in buzzing–and even a few seconds of rest!
 Don’t force anything–just notice what occurs with curious attention.
 What happens?